 What Is Gout?

 Gout is one of the most frequently referenced medical disorders in the history of mankind.
 Gout is the result of an abnormality of the body's ability to process uric acid.
 Uric acid builds up either because of too much uric acid intake (from rich foods such as chocolate, seafood, or red wine) or the body's inability to process it.
 The uric acid then crystalizes in the joints - mainly the toes, ankles, hands and wrists - causing the painful inflammation of a gouty attack (gouty arthritis).
-In severe cases, increased uric acid can cause kidney stones and blockages of the kidney filtration system (tubules), and permanent damage to the kidney or even kidney failure.
+In severe cases, increased uric acid can cause kidney stones and blockages of the kidney filtration system (tubules), and then permanent damage to the kidney or even kidney failure.

 Who Is Affected by Gout?